lynnlangit/learning-quantum/README.md

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/d-wave-hardware.png" width=600 align=right>

 There are a number of quantum computer vendors.
-They produce hardware (quantum computers) which contains a particular number of qubits and QPUs.
+These vendors produce hardware (quantum computers) which contains a particular number of qubits and QPUs.

 One example is the [D-Wave](https://www.dwavesys.com/) company.
 Shown to the right are photos from one of D-Wave's quantum computers.
 This computer contains QPU units, which is hardware with qubits (image taken from D-Wave whitepaper).
 To run quantum programs on quantum hardware, use quantum languages or libraries.